 As you can see, the exercise protocol from this study was completely different from the typical Orangetheory class.
 OTF workouts are more strenuous, include more complex exercises, and last three times longer.

-Plus, the franchise encourages members to aim for at least 12 splat points per class, which is equivalent to spending 12 minutes at the submaximal intensity levels (heart rate zones 4 and 5).
+Plus, the franchise encourages members to aim for 12 splat points per class, which is equivalent to spending 12 minutes at the submaximal intensity levels (heart rate zones 4 and 5).

 Higher intensity means more time to recover